rer7891/CharterChallenge/README.md

 Link: https://charterchallenge.herokuapp.com/

 ## Local Setup:
+* Run npm install

-This app has a .env file with the following environmental variable:
+* This app has a .env file with the following environmental variable: <br />
 - REACT_APP_RESTAURANT_API_KEY

-Please contact the site's owner for the api key.
+* Please contact the site's owner for the api key.
 This key is used to access an restaurant api endpoint and is necessary to run the app locally.

 ### npm start